ibm-cloud-docs/power-iaas/environmental-req.md

 # Environmental requirements
 {: #environmental-requirements}

+---

 IBM {{site.data.keyword.powerSys_notm}} Private Cloud: [On-premises]{: tag-red}

+---

-Your {{site.data.keyword.powerSysFull}} Private Cloud site must have adequate cooling and humidity control for {{site.data.keyword.powerSysFull}} racks.
+Your On-premises site must have adequate cooling and humidity control for {{site.data.keyword.powerSysFull}} racks.
 To know the recommended and allowed values of the required parameters, see Table 1:

 | Environment (operating) (1)                                           | | |
 |---------------------------------------------------------------------- | --- | --- |